becketalservices/beas-cnx-cloud/docs/minikube/chapter3.md

 In case you want to move your ElasticSearch data from EFS to EBS, you can use the process [Migrate ES Data from EFS to EBS](migrate_es_data.html).

-To check the creation run: `kubectl -n $CNXNS get pvc`
+To check the creation run: `kubectl -n $namespace get pvc`

 Make sure the status of the created pvc is "Bound"